 All health care facilities and personnel abide by a patient information privacy regulation that limits the amount of information provided to the public without patient authorization.
-This regulation, known by the acronym HIPAA (Health Insurance Portability and Accountability Act of 1996), has specific implications for the media, especially when it comes to covering trauma cases.
+This regulation has specific implications for the media, especially when it comes to covering trauma cases.

 For the media’s benefit, below are some key facts about Virginia Mason Franciscan Health’s HIPAA policies.

 HIPAA is the federal Health Insurance Portability and Accountability Act of 1996.
 Most of us believe that our medical and other health information is private and should be protected, and we want to know who has this information.
 The Privacy Rule, a Federal law, gives you rights over your health information and sets rules and limits on who can look at and receive your health information.
 The Privacy Rule applies to all forms of individuals' protected health information, whether electronic, written, or oral.
 The Security Rule is a Federal law that requires security for health information in electronic form.

 Protected health information is any health information, in conjunction with any demographic information, that can be used to identify a patient and relates to health care services provided to the patient or the payment for those services.
 It includes:

 - Information your doctors, nurses, and other health care providers put in your medical record